Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Choosing speed means increased risk of errors and non-compliance, making hasty adjudication decisions that can affect profitability, and negatively impacting the customer experience if things go awry.

-But choosing accuracy means risk of losing out to more nimble competitors that offer a faster customer experience and frustrating customers with long settlement times.
-That, in turn, negatively impacts your net promoter score (NPS), ultimately leading to customers jumping ship.
+But choosing accuracy means increasing the risk of losing out to more nimble competitors that offer a faster customer experience, as well as frustrating customers with long settlement times.
+That, in turn, negatively impacts your

 “Claims dissatisfaction is a major factor in driving policyholders to switch to another company, with 74% of dissatisfied customers either saying they did change providers (26%) or are considering it (48%),” according to a 2022 Accenture study.